 If you’re not familiar with Mint.com, it is an easy-to-use online system for tracking your finances.
-You simply enter your account credentials (for each bank/financial institution website), and Mint collects the data from all your accounts and organizes it in easy to understand charts and graphs.
+(Click here for a full review of Mint.com updated for 2018).
+You simply enter your account credentials for each bank, and Mint collects the data from all your accounts and organizes it in easy to understand charts and graphs.

 One of the most attractive things about Mint is that it is free to sign up for and use.
 Contrast this with Intuit’s (former) desktop personal finance software, Quicken, which has a $29.99 annual fee, and you can see why so many people like it.
-(To be fair, Quicken offers much more sophisticated features for complex financial situations, but for those who just want an easy-to-use system for tracking their budget and net worth, Mint works just fine.)
+(To be fair, Quicken offers much more sophisticated features for those with complex financial situations, but if you just need to track your budget and account balances, Mint works just fine.)

 How to Know if Mint.com is Safe

-To really wrap our heads around the security, or lack thereof, of Mint.com, we first need to establish the risks.
+To really wrap our heads around the security of Mint.com, we first need to establish the risks.
 Essentially, these can be broken down into four basic questions:

 - How secure is my Mint.com account?

 - What happens if someone hacks my Mint.com account?

 - How secure is Customer Central, the internal Intuit division that holds my bank login credentials?

 - What happens if someone hacks Customer Central?